 Thought Esurance only had your back stateside?
 Guess again!
 If you're Baja-bound, you can set up Mexican car insurance through our partner, the International Insurance Group, Inc.

-Grab your free international car insurance quote and get the liability, legal, and medical protection you need to take on Mexico's tierra with confidence.
+Grab your free Mexico car insurance quote and get the liability, legal, and medical protection you need to take on Mexico's tierra with confidence.

 Car insurance for driving in Mexico